 Aanother reason I decided to write a book is that self-publishing also means self-marketing.
 My learning in that arena has increased exponentially since I began thinking about writing a book.

-My book, Career Reinvented, is almost complete, soon to be published on Amazon if all goes according to plan.
+My book, Career Reinvented, is now complete and available on Amazon.
 Now here is my latest marketing trick.
 You’ve all seen this tactic, I’m certain, but it is something that appears to be absent from the bag of tricks employed by most conservation nonprofits.